Jeimer Candelario Player Props: Nationals vs. Dodgers

 Jeimer Candelario At The Plate

-- Candelario is hitting .262 with 15 doubles, two triples, six home runs and 15 walks.
+- Candelario is batting .261 with 15 doubles, two triples, six home runs and 15 walks.

+- Candelario is batting .238 during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.